Julie Bindel: Aspley Library

-In June 2022 a talk at Aspley Library, Nottingham by Bindel was cancelled by Nottingham City Council.
+In June 2022, a talk by Bindel at Aspley Library, Nottingham, was cancelled by Nottingham City Council.
 The talk took place outside the library instead.
+The council later apologised for their unlawful action & paid for losses incurred.

 The council later released a statement:"This was a private booking at Aspley Library by the 'Nottingham Women for Change' group and all ticket sales and marketing of the event had been undertaken independently with no input from the council.

 "While it was known that the event was going to be from a feminist perspective, no information around the speaker's views on transgender rights was brought to the Library Service's attention.

 "Once we became aware of this, we took the decision to cancel the booking.
 Nottingham is an inclusive city and as a council we support our LGBT community and have committed to supporting trans rights as human rights through Stonewall.
 We did not want the use of one of our library buildings for this event, taking place during Pride month, to be seen as implicit support for views held by the speaker which fly in the face of our position on transgender rights."

-On Monday 27 June, Bindel said that she would be talking to lawyers the next day about taking legal action against the council.
+On 27 June, Bindel said that she would be talking to lawyers the next day about taking legal action against the council.

-On Friday, 7 October 2022, Nottingham City Council issued an apology to Bindel:"Nottingham City Council now accepts that its decision to cancel the event was procedurally unlawful.
+On 7 October 2022, Nottingham City Council issued an apology to Bindel:"Nottingham City Council now accepts that its decision to cancel the event was procedurally unlawful.
 Nottingham City Council apologises to Ms Bindel and Nottingham Women for Change for cancelling the event in this way and for the inconvenience caused as a result of this decision."
 Along with the apology, the council agreed to make a payment to Bindel, Nottingham Women for Change, and the ticket holders, and agreed to handle any future booking requests on a lawful basis.